Choosing a Plumber

 In general, there are two types of plumbers: those who take advantages of homeowners in crisis mode and those who don’t.
 But whether you’re in crisis mode or not, there are several things you can do to help make the right decision about who to call.
 It all starts with simply asking the right questions:

-- • Do you know what might have caused my leak?
-One of the easiest ways to get an idea of how knowledgeable a plumber is involves simply asking about the common causes for the type of leak you have.
+- Do you know what might have caused my leak?
+One of the easiest ways to get an idea of how knowledgeable a plumber is by simply asking about the common causes of the type of leak you have.
 The benefit of hiring someone who knows what caused the problem in the first place is also being able to avoid doing whatever caused it again.